 (3:1) And Belkira discovered and saw the place of Isaiah and of the prophets who were with him, for he himself dwelt in the district of Bethlehem, …

-* The Greek version (G2) gives καὶ τὴν πομπὴν αὐτοῦ, ‘and his triumph’.
+* The Greek version (G2) offers καὶ τὴν πομπὴν αὐτοῦ, which can be translated into English as ‘and his triumph’.

 ** G2 has ἐν τῷ ὄρει, ‘on the mountain’

-The fragment starts in Jerusalem, and this place, combined with ‘great iniquity’, ‘Satan’ and ‘his triumph’ (in the G2 manuscript) points to the destruction of Jerusalem, with Satan as the encrypted name for the Roman emperor Vespasian and his son Titus, and their triumph in 71 CE.
+The fragment begins in Jerusalem, and this place, combined with ‘great iniquity’, ‘Satan’ and ‘his triumph’ (in the G2 manuscript), points to the destruction of Jerusalem, with Satan as the codename for the Roman emperor Vespasian and his son Titus, and their triumph in 71 CE.

-From Jerusalem ‘Isaiah’ withdraws to Bethlehem, and after a great iniquity in that place his third location is ‘the mountain in a desert place’.
-Maybe in Bethlehem a similar iniquity – a defeat and accompanying destruction – as in Jerusalem took place.
-Josephus does not mention a battle in that city.
-However, if we take a look at the Bethlehem region, we see that the distance between this city and the hill fortress Herodion is only 5 kilometers.
+‘Isaiah’ withdraws from Jerusalem to Bethlehem where a great iniquity subsequently forces him out to a third location ‘the mountain in a desert place’.
+Maybe in Bethlehem the iniquity referred to – a defeat and accompanying destruction – is similar to the one that took place in Jerusalem.
+Josephus doesn’t mention a battle in that city.
+However, if we look at the Bethlehem region, we see that the distance between this city and the hill fortress Herodion is only 5 kilometres.
 This fortress was one of the remaining refuges (together with Machaerus and Masada) of the Essene/Zealot rebels after the fall of Jerusalem.
-Lucilius Bassus was the commander of the X Legio Fretensis (as recent successor of Cerealius Vetilianus) that captured Herodion in 71 CE.
+Lucilius Bassus was the commander of the X Legio Fretensis (named successor to Cerealius Vetilianus only shortly before) that captured Herodion in 71 CE.
 Josephus, War VII:163: A new legate had been sent to Judaea, Lucilius Bassus, who took over the command from Cerealius Vetilianus; he first captured the fortress of Herodion with its defenders.
-In my opinion Bethlehem is the encoded name for nearby Herodion.
+It could be argued that Bethlehem is the codename for nearby Herodion.

-From Bethlehem/Herodion ‘Isaiah’ further retreats to ‘the mountain in a desert place’.
-In the aftermath of the war there are two options for this mountain, Machaerus and Masada.
-In combination with the ‘desert place’ (the Judean desert) and with verse 11, Masada is the preferable option.
-Verse 11 mentions a period of two years for Isaiah’s stay in the mountains, and this is important information as Herodion fell in 71 CE and Masada in 73 CE.
-In 3:1 Belkira, Isaiah’s opponent, dwells in the Bethlehem area.
-As already said Herodion is located in the Bethlehem area, and it is obvious that the Romans used this stronghold during their campaign against Masada.
-In this historical context the mysterious Belkira can be identified as the Roman governor of Palestine (and at the same time commander of the Roman troops).
-A last element of this short analysis is the use of the word ‘prophets’ for Isaiah’s followers in verse 2:10 and 3:1.
-This word allows their identification as Essenes, as Josephus makes a positive link between the Essenes and prophecy, and as in my opinion this word is used in the same sense in the New Testament, for example in Luke 13:33.
-Also the name ‘Isaiah’ is probably not chosen coincidentally for the leader of the last resisting Essenes.
-The Old Testament book Isaiah was the favorite of the Essenes, as the Dead Sea scrolls show.
+From Bethlehem/Herodion ‘Isaiah’, retreats further to ‘the mountain in a desert place’.
+In the aftermath of the war there are two candidates for this mountain, Machaerus and Masada.
+In combination with the ‘desert place’ (the Judean desert) and verse 11, Masada is the most likely option.
+Verse 11 indicates that Isaiah stayed in the mountains for a period of two years, which is important information considering Herodion fell in 71 CE and Masada in 73 CE.
+In 3:1 Isaiah’s opponent, Belkira, dwells in the Bethlehem area.
+As stated above, Herodion is located in the Bethlehem area, and it is obvious that the Romans occupied this stronghold during their campaign against Masada.
+Given this historical context, the mysterious Belkira can be identified as the Roman governor of Palestine (and at the same time commander of the Roman troops).
+A last element of this short analysis is the use of the word ‘prophets’ for Isaiah’s followers in verses 2:10 and 3:1.
+This categorisation allows them to be identified as Essenes, a link already established by Josephus and which I believe also applies to the New Testament, for example, in Luke 13:33.
+It is also probably no coincidence that ‘Isaiah’ was the name chosen for the leader of the last resisting Essenes.
+The Old Testament book Isaiah was the favourite for the Essenes, as the Dead Sea scrolls show.

-In summary we can say that The Ascension of Isaiah 2:7 – 3:1 points to the historical situation of the aftermath of the war of the Jews against the Romans.
-After the fall of Jerusalem the remaining Essene rebels, with ‘Isaiah’ as their leader, withdrew to the south, first to Herodion where they were defeated in 71 CE, and then to the nearly impregnable Masada table mountain where they held out for two more years.
-Belkira, the Roman commander-in-chief, was the opponent of the last resisting Zealots.
+In summary, we can say that The Ascension of Isaiah 2:7 – 3:1 points to the historical situation of the aftermath of the war between the Jews and the Romans.
+After the fall of Jerusalem, the remaining Essene rebels, with ‘Isaiah’ as their leader, withdrew to the south, first to Herodion where they were defeated in 71 CE and then to the nearly impregnable Masada table mountain where they held out for a further two years.
+Belkira, the Roman commander-in-chief, was the nemesis of the last resisting Zealots.